Scan at the box office and concession stand to:

 Find out what else to expect from the latest entry in the hugely popular series below, including when you can see the real Ghostface killer on the big screen again.
 And since the first SCREAM trailer is now online, you can even see Ghostface in all his glory!

 Paramount was originally hoping for a 2021 release date, to tie into the 25th Anniversary celebration for the original movie, but a delayed production start date due to the pandemic led to a shift in release strategy as well.

 SCREAM will now hit theaters on January 14, 2022.
 On that date, the question of "what’s your favorite scary movie?" could be answered with, "The new SCREAM."

-The last movie in the series was released almost ten years ago (!), way back in 2011.
+The last movie in the series was released more than ten years ago (!), way back in April of 2011.
 Directed by franchise stalwart Wes Craven and written by Kevin Williamson, who wrote the first and second installments, SCREAM 4 nimbly skewered the phenomenon of horror remakes and updated the series for the era of cellphones, social media, and live streams.
 It was smart and scary but also a bit more unsteady on its feet than the first two movies.